-This manual is designed as a basic guide for using CP-V in the time-sharing mode only.
+This manual is designed as a simple guide for using CP-V in time-sharing mode only.
 It is not intended as a guide to "sophisticated" usage, nor as a complete reference to TEL and other processors.
-Please refer to CP-V/TS Reference Manual, 90 09 07, and applicable language reference manuals for complete command formats and descriptions.
+Please refer to CP-V/TS Reference Manual, 90 09 07, and applicable language reference manuals for complete command forms and descriptions.
 However, Appendix A of this manual presents a summary of TEL commands in reference format.

-The command formats shown in the text are not necessarily complete, as for example in the case of PCLCOPY.
+The command formats shown in the text are not necessarily complete, as for example in the case of PCL COPY.
 Only the more commonly used forms are given and explained.
 Also, knowledge of the programming languages available under CP-V is required for full understanding of this manual.

-The examples throughout this manual are written for Teletype[®] terminals (see Figure 1 for layout of a typical keyboard).
+The examples throughout this manual are written for Teletype® terminals.
 2741 terminal users should read Appendix F, "Use of the 2741 Terminal", before reading further in the manual.